Karolína Muchová: 2023: French Open final, world No. 8

-Using her protected ranking she returned to the 2023 Australian Open and reached the second round, as well as the quarterfinals at the 2023 Dubai Tennis Championships where in the latter she withdrew from the quarterfinal match, reaching back the top 80 on 27 February 2023 after raising 35 positions.

-At the 2023 BNP Paribas Open also using protected ranking, she reached the fourth round defeating Yulia Putintseva, 14th seed Viktoria Azarenka and 23rd seed Martina Trevisan.
-Next she defeated Markéta Vondroušová to reach her third quarterfinal of the season and the second on a WTA 1000 level since Dubai.
-As a result she moved back into the top 55 raising 20 positions in the rankings.
+Using her protected ranking, she returned to the Australian Open and made the second round, as well as the quarterfinals at Dubai, defeating eighth seed Belinda Bencic, for her seventh top 10 career win, but withdrew from her quarterfinal match, returning to the top 100 on 27 February 2023, after raising 35 positions.
+Still using protected ranking in Indian Wells, she reached the fourth round by defeating Yulia Putintseva, 14th seed Victoria Azarenka and 23rd seed Martina Trevisan.
+Next, she beat Markéta Vondroušová to reach her third quarterfinal of the season and the second on the WTA 1000-level since Dubai.
+As a result, she gained 20 positions in the singles rankings.